 1) From the exit Pisa Nord

-Take the highway Statale Aurelia to Pisa.
+Through the highway Statale Aurelia to Pisa.
 At the junction for Parco di S. Rossore, turn left into Viale delle Cascine.
-Drive along via Contessa Matilde to Largo Cocco Griffi and the Cathedral Square.
+Drive along via Contessa Matilde to Largo Cocco Griffi and the Cathedral Square (15-20 minutes)

 2) From the exit of the expressway Fi-Pi-Li - Pisa Center

 Exit "Aurelia", drive on along the highway Statale Aurelia to Pisa.
-After crossing the river Arno on the Aurelia (bridge), turn into Lungarno Cosimo I° and then into via B. Pisano until you reach the Cathedral Square.
-(15-20 minutes)
+After crossing the river Arno through the bridge on the Aurelia, turn into Lungarno Cosimo I° and then into via B. Pisano until you reach the Cathedral Square (15-20 minutes)

-Tourist parking area : Via Pietrasantina, a five minute walk from the Cathedral Square.
+Tourists parking area : Via Pietrasantina, a five minutes' walk from the Cathedral Square

 The building is located at a distance from the Cathedral, between the apsidal area and the south-eastern section of the transept of the Cathedral.
 This is an unusual location.
 Normally, the tower would be erected near the facade or along one side of the church.
 In this case, however, the location of the tower has special significance because of its relationship to the other monuments of the Piazza dei Miracoli.